saisritejakuppa/saisritejakuppa.github.io/_posts/2022-06-22-FriendVishnu.md

 ## The Bad Times
-Things went really rough in second year for some reason, I got my grade and I was depressed for multiple reasons during that time.
-It was Vishnu who was there all the time encouraging me to do better.
-I became a 2 year old kid, where a teacher have to hold your hand to make you write something.
-Vishnu was the teacher who held my hand and made things done.
-Even with a lot of effort from his end the grades couldnt improve though.
-That because something else is running on top of the head.
-I was not able to focus on studies.
-My CG dropped from 8.3 to 7.1, which is extremly bad.
-I have worked so hard to make it 8 and lost it.

-This is where things have gone beyond, One day I have to wake up with the news Vishnu's father is no more, which contributed more for the existing depression I had.
-He have to leave me and go to his home town to take care of his family.
-Vishnu was back and then one more I got to got a few health issues and got to go home.
-Things got worsend and I had to redo an year.
-Thus I thought it will be an end for our friendship since we got separated for a year.
+Second year of college - the year that would change everything.
+It started off on the wrong foot, with low grades and a crushing feeling of defeat.
+But through the haze of depression, there was one constant - Vishnu.
+He was there through it all, encouraging and supporting me even when I felt like giving up.

+It was like I had regressed back to being a 2-year-old, unable to write without a teacher holding my hand.
+And Vishnu was that teacher, guiding me through the rough patches and pushing me to do better.
+But no matter how hard we tried, my grades just wouldn't improve.
+It was like something was holding me back, preventing me from focusing on my studies.

+And then, tragedy struck.
+Vishnu's father passed away, leaving him with no choice but to leave and take care of his family.
+It was a devastating blow for both of us - me, already struggling with depression, and him, dealing with the loss of a parent.
+But through it all, we stayed in touch, supporting each other from afar.

+But then, things took a turn for the worse.
+I was hit with health issues and had to leave college to go home.
+It was a dark time, and I thought it was the end of our friendship.
+I mean, how could we stay close when we were miles apart, going through our own personal struggles?

+But as they say, distance makes the heart grow fonder.
+And when we were finally reunited, it was like we had never been apart.
+Sure, I had to redo a year, but having Vishnu by my side made it all worth it.
+Because at the end of the day, true friendship knows no distance or time - it's a bond that transcends everything else.

 ## The Good Times

-I had come back to college to study the third year one more time.
-Yes, you guessed it right, I have to study the same subjects again.
-After combating the health issues, depression and shit didnt seem a big deal.
-We are back on track and started studying hard.
-Vishnu was there again to help and guide me up.
-It went well as planned.
-I have got consecutive 8.5,9,9,8.5 for the followin g semesters, and my CG went back to 8.0 again.

-We never planned to go for a trip, but always wanted to publish a paper in our college days.
-Fortunatly this was one of the best trips I had in my life.
-We got a chance to go Kerala.
+After the tumultuous second year, I came back to college for the third year with a renewed sense of purpose.
+Yes, it meant redoing the same subjects all over again, but after what I had been through, it seemed like a minor setback.
+With Vishnu by my side, we hit the books hard, determined to make up for lost time.

+And it paid off.
+I started to see the results of our hard work reflected in my grades - consecutive 8.5, 9, 9, and 8.5 scores in the following semesters.
+My CG slowly climbed back up to 8.0, and I felt like I was finally back on track.

+But there was something else we had always dreamed of - publishing a paper in our college days.
+And while we never planned for it, fate had something else in store for us.
+We were given the opportunity to go on a trip to Kerala, and it turned out to be one of the best trips of my life.

+Surrounded by the beauty of nature, Vishnu and I got to work on our paper.
+We spent countless hours discussing and debating, fine-tuning our ideas until they were just right.
+And finally, after months of hard work, we submitted our paper.

+It was an incredible feeling - not just the satisfaction of having completed a long-standing goal, but also the joy of knowing that I had such an amazing friend by my side through it all.
+And as we celebrated our success, I knew that this was just the beginning of many more adventures to come.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">